Mathematical Association of America: Inclusivity

 received the most prestigious award given by the MAA (the Yueh-Gin Gung and Dr. Charles Y. Hu Award for Distinguished Service to Mathematics).
 The citation delivered at the 2007 MAA awards presentation, where Lorch received a standing ovation, recorded that:

 "Lee Lorch, the chair of the mathematics department at Fisk University, and three Black colleagues, Evelyn Boyd (now Granville), Walter Brown, and H. M. Holloway came to the meeting and were able to attend the scientific sessions.
 However, the organizer for the closing banquet refused to honor the reservations of these four mathematicians.
 (Letters in Science, August 10, 1951, pp. 161–162 spell out the details).
 Lorch and his colleagues wrote to the governing bodies of the AMS and MAA seeking bylaws against discrimination.
 Bylaws were not changed, but non-discriminatory policies were established and have been strictly observed since then."

 The Association's first woman president was Dorothy Lewis Bernstein (1979–1980).

+In 1980, Gloria Ford Gilmer became the first Black woman on the board of governors.

+Edray Goins became the first African American elected president in its 110-year history (elected 2025; term as president-elect began July 1, 2026; term as president begins July 1, 2027).